28-Day Church Fast

 • Scripture reading and reflection

-Two Types of Fasts
+Two Types of Fasts to consider

 Food-Related Fasts